 Build and maintain a supportive culture

-A supportive and team-focussed culture is one which many businesses strive to achieve and creates a place where people want to work.
+A supportive and team-focused culture is one which many businesses strive to achieve and creates a place where people want to work.
 One way to help maintain and develop a culture like this is to bring everyone together through the common ‘feel-good’ factor of charity activity.
 Even if only a few members of staff are involved in a fundraising initiative, it can still be used to unite teams.
-Share stories and updates on the staff intranet and encourage colleagues to cheer them on, for example organising an office-wide send off or a welcome back event to congratulate them.
+Share stories and updates on the staff intranet and encourage colleagues to cheer them on, for example organizing an office-wide send-off or a welcome back event to congratulate them.

 Charity activities will provide excellent news content for your own website and social media and can also be shared with local and trade press.
-Being seen as an organisation which invests in its local community will also help to attract and retain customers and can help open doors to developing relationships with key stakeholders.
-Finally, charity initiatives can also play a significant part in helping organisations to win prestigious awards.
-The Directors at our business judge ‘Employer of the Year’ awards and one of the key things we look for are organisations which have empowered their teams to make a difference for a charity or their local community.
+Being seen as an organization that invests in its local community will also help to attract and retain customers and can help open doors to develop relationships with key stakeholders.
+Finally, charity initiatives can also play a significant part in helping organizations to win prestigious awards.
+The Directors at our business judge ‘Employer of the Year’ awards and one of the key things we look for are organizations that have empowered their teams to make a difference for a charity or their local community.

 Extra training and development opportunities

-Offering clear development opportunities is an important element of keeping current employees engaged and making an organisation an attractive place to work.
-There are many aspects of charity initiatives which can provide employees with the opportunity to develop new skills that can be included within overall training and development plans.
-For example, managing charity events is a great opportunity for employees to develop communication, leadership and project planning skills as well as improving confidence overall.
+Offering clear development opportunities is an important element of keeping current employees engaged and making an organization an attractive place to work.
+There are many aspects of charity initiatives that can provide employees with the opportunity to develop new skills that can be included within overall training and development plans.
+For example, managing charity events is a great opportunity for employees to develop communication, leadership, and project planning skills as well as improve confidence overall.
 Volunteering placements can also provide the chance to develop new skills and the opportunity to lead different teams.

-Many fundraising initiatives often involve physical challenges which require people to do training in the lead up to the event.
-All colleagues, whether they are taking part in the event or not, can be invited to get involved in any training initiatives held during lunch-breaks.
-This can help to encourage more health and wellbeing initiatives in the workplace and happy, healthy staff are more engaged and productive.
-When some of our team took part in the gruelling 24-hour, National Three Peaks challenge to raise money for the Arthur Rank Hospice Charity and Thrombosis UK, lots of other colleagues joined the team on their lunchtime training walks.
-A spin-off pedometer challenge was also organised, with a team walking in their lunch breaks until they clocked up 500 miles between them.
+Many fundraising initiatives often involve physical challenges which require people to do training in the lead-up to the event.
+All colleagues, whether they are taking part in the event or not, can be invited to get involved in any training initiatives held during lunch breaks.
+This can help to encourage more health and wellbeing initiatives in the workplace and happy, healthy staff is more engaged and productive.
+When some of our team took part in the grueling 24-hour, National Three Peaks Challenge to raise money for the Arthur Rank Hospice Charity and Thrombosis UK, lots of other colleagues joined the team on their lunchtime training walks.
+A spin-off pedometer challenge was also organized, with a team walking in their lunch breaks until they clocked up 500 miles between them.